Ja98/cesar-p-core/paper/paper.md

 technologies in buildings and to develop energy masterplans for neighborhoods and cities.
 Key features of CESAR-P
 include:

-- The modelling of indoor temperatures, heating and cooling loads, domestic hot water consumption, electricity consumption, comfort parameters, operational costs and emissions, embodied emissions and investment costs of retrofitting solutions and solar irradiance on external surfaces.
+- Modelling of indoor temperatures, heating and cooling loads, domestic hot water consumption, electricity consumption, comfort parameters, operational costs and emissions, embodied emissions and investment costs of retrofitting solutions and solar irradiance on external surfaces.
-- The capability of automated extraction of building geometries from commonly used geometric file types (such as shapefiles) simplifying the generation of required input files.
+- Capability to automate extraction of building geometries from commonly used geometric file types (such as shapefiles), simplifying the generation of required input files.
 - The archetypes used to parameterize the building models are stored as RDF triples (in TTL files).
 The triples contain ABox statements related to the construction properties defined by each archetype.
 The statements conform to classes and properties stored in the urban energy simulation ontology (@ALLAN_ET_AL_2021).
 By default, a construction